raceychan/lihil/README.md

 - **OpenAPI docs & Error Response Generator**
   Lihil creates smart & accurate openapi schemas based on your routes/endpoints, union types, `oneOf` responses, all supported.

-- **Problems Page**:
-  Declare exceptions using route decorator and they will be displayed as route response at openapi schemas & problem page

 - **Bettery included**:
   Lihil comes with authentification & authorization, throttling, messaging and other plugins.

-- **Great Testability**:
-  bulit-in `LocalClient` to easily and independently test your endpoints, routes, middlewares, app.

 - **Low memory Usage**
   lihil is deeply optimized for memory usage, significantly reduce GC overhead, making your services more robust and resilient under load.